 “Oh wow,” the bumbler squeaked.
 “I wasn’t ready for this.
 So… you’re in there?”
 She reached out to touch Podcrown with a finger.

 “Huah!”
 Ladyspiller gasped.
 Chaxium flicked her head, urging the bumbler to lift her cell phone and use it as a privacy screen to hide the fairy.
-She did so, which bathed Chaxium in its whitish light.
-The light illuminated her wings and reflected off her iridescent irises.
+She did so, which bathed Chaxium in whitish light, illuminating her wings and reflecting off her iridescent irises.
 “Oh my god Chax… You look like your pictures, but different.
 Tiny, obviously.
 Your eyes and your teeth.”

 “Everything,” Chaxium answered immediately.
 “Phones, movies, books, food, buildings, history, TV, and our own internet.
 It’s all better than yours, no offense.”